 Doors open at 11:50 p.m.; NO LATE ENTRY once the tour begins at midnight.

 $100, $75 MHM Members.

 “Sacred to the Memory:” From Parlor to Grave

 1865 Funeral Reenactment and Cemetery Procession

-After the service, mourners follow the coffin to nearby New York City Marble Cemetery – rarely open to the public – for the graveside service and Marble Cemetery talk.
+At 4:30 p.m., mourners will follow the coffin to nearby New York City Marble Cemetery – rarely open to the public – for the graveside service and Marble Cemetery talk.

 19th century mourning attire is encouraged.